First-Year Seminar

 FYS 132 Girls Leaving Home (4 Credits)

 This course explores how literary writers from various times and places have addressed the topic of girls leaving home.
 What are the risks and benefits for young (usually single) women who leave a place of origin, temporarily or permanently, with or without families, to make new lives?
 What do they flee or seek?
 How do gender, race, ethnicity, sexuality, nationality, class complicate their stories?
 How is "home" understood or redefined in these narratives?
 Readings include Shakespeare’s As You Like It, Austen’s Northanger Abbey, and immigrant American narratives The Road from Coorain, The Woman Warrior and Americanah.
 Our primary methodology is literary analysis.
 Recommended for students considering the English major.
-Restrictions: First years only; students are limited to one first-year seminar.
+This course counts toward the English major.
+Restrictions: First-years only; students are limited to one first-year seminar.
 Enrollment limited to 16.
 WI {L}

 Fall, Spring, Variable